Short film |

 Dans la vie, si tu sors de la norme physiquement ou mentalement, on estime avoir le droit de te juger. […] Alors les gens s’excusent de t’avoir jugé·e trop hâtivement.
 Leurs expressions changent.
 Iels sont sincèrement désolé·es pour toi.
 C’est ce qu’on appelle la pitié.
 Et ça te donne automatiquement droit à une carte libéré·e de prison que tu peux utiliser ou non quand bon te semble.

-Alexandra Mignien, French short film entitled ‘Ce qui ne nous tue pas’, Sep 21, 2020.A personal translation:
+Alexandra Mignien, French short film entitled ‘Ce qui ne nous tue pas’, Sep 21, 2020.A personal translation

 In life, if you deviate from the norm physically or mentally, people feel they have the right to judge you. […] Then people apologize for judging you too quickly.
 Their expressions change.
 They are sincerely sorry for you.
 This is called pity.
 And it automatically gives you a get-out-of-jail-free card that you can use or not whenever you want.